Susa: Literary references

 Map showing the area of the Elamite kingdom (in orange) and the neighboring areas.
 The approximate Bronze Age extension of the Persian Gulf is shown.

 Susa was one of the most important cities of the Ancient Near East.
 In historic literature, Susa appears in the very earliest Sumerian records: for example, it is described as one of the places obedient to Inanna, patron deity of Uruk, in Enmerkar and the Lord of Aratta.

-Biblical texts
+Hebrew Bible

-Susa is mentioned in the Ketuvim of the Hebrew Bible by the name Shushan, mainly in the Book of Esther, but also once each in the books of Ezra (Ezra 4:9), Nehemiah (Nehemiah 1:1) and Daniel (Daniel 8:2).
-According to these texts, Nehemiah lived in Susa during the Babylonian captivity of the 6th century BC (Daniel mentions it in a prophetic vision), while Esther became queen there, married to King Ahasuerus, and saved the Jews from genocide.
-A tomb presumed to be that of Daniel is located in the area, known as Shush-Daniel.
-However, a large portion of the current structure is actually a much later construction dated to the late nineteenth century, c.
-1871.
+Susa is mentioned by the name Shushan in the Hebrew Bible’s Ketuvim (Writings) section, chiefly in the Book of Esther (where the narrative events are set in Susa), and once each in the books of Ezra (4:9), Nehemiah (1:1), and Daniel (8:2).
+According to these Jewish biblical texts, Nehemiah lived in Susa during the Jews’ Babylonian captivity in the 5th century BC (as Daniel mentions in a prophetic vision), and Esther became queen in Susa when she married King Ahasuerus and subsequently saved the Jewish people of the Persian Empire from genocide.

+A tomb presumed to be Daniel’s is located in the area of Susa, known as Shush-Daniel.
+While a large portion of the tomb’s current structure was dated to 1871, the identification of Susa as Daniel’s burial place has been cited by Jews such as Benjamin of Tudela at least as early as 1167 AD.

+Ancient Greek Theatre

+Susa is the setting for the Aeschylus play, The Persians.
+The play concerns the repercussions for Xerxes, and Persia, after his failed attempt to conquer Greece at the Battle of Salamis.